maarselo/2.3-DataStructure-MongoDB/README.md

 ## 🤝 Contributions
 Suggestions to improve schemas or alternative modeling strategies are welcome.
-Feel free to propose additional queries or improvements to JSON structures.
+Feel free to propose additional improves to JSON structures.

 ---